jackdewinter/pymarkdown/docs/rules/rule_md028.md

 ````

 To ensure that the above example is readable, it is suggested that the
-Block Quote is prefaced with its own Blank Line, as such:
+Block Quote is prefaced with its own Blank Line:

 ````Markdown
 > This is one section of a block quote